TheGreekGoddess/Project_3/README.md

 Back to visualizations, we wanted to display the change in top positions over time.
 So we used Tableau to visualize artists' appearance on the billboard top 100 chart over the two decades worth of weekly Billboard data.
 The result was a Racing Bar Chart that outlines the top 15 artists on the Billboard top 100 as the timeline progresses from 1999-2019.
 An end-user has the option to select the animation for monthly or yearly progression.
 To keep up with Kevin's challenge of harnessing the power of every topic taught in class, one brave data scientist (who shall remain anonymous) decided to take a walk down the VBA memory lane.
 Columns in the Billboard top 100 data set that were not essential to the visualization, were eliminated, and artists' appearance counts were calculated using VBA.
 Tableau allowed us to plot the maximum count of the artist appearances and rank the artist by max count and plot the top 15 artists.

 ### 2020.10.18 Day 9: WORD CLOUD, DATA TABLES & HTML
 We get our first Data Table "Billboard Top 5 Solo Artists by Followers" added to the HTML file.
 We played around with the formatting to ensure it was aesthetically pleasing.
 We then proceeded to add the second, third, and fourth tables!
-Billboard Top 5 Group Artists by Followers
-Billboard Song Attributes Table
-Billboard Artist Songs & Genre Table
+Billboard Top 5 Group Artists by Followers, Billboard Song Attributes Table, and Billboard Artist Songs & Genre Table.
 We then proceed to embed the Word Cloud into the dashboard, our fifth visualization!
 It was built using D3 and parses through the data and lists the words that feature most frequently in the selected artist's songs.
 We censored certain terms and at some point were confounded by the amount of NSFW words used in songs.
 Our stopword list was going to need to be flipped into a "start word" list!
 Just kidding!
 The Team profiles are linked to each contributor's Git Hub repository.
 Various HTML updates continue to be made.
 The CSS file and I have developed a love and hate relationship at this point.